 How do bloggers get paid?

 Becoming a blogger, and actually getting paid for it are two very different things.
+How long does it take to make money blogging?
 While it’s realistic to begin getting paid from various different monetization methods you can implement within as little as a few months of consistent work, the reality is that most bloggers don’t ever earn a life-changing amount of income from their blogs.

 From joining display ad networks, to getting sponsored posts from companies that want to reach your readers, affiliate promotions, landing freelance or consulting gigs, teaching online courses, selling physical products, building software tools and more, there are many different ways to get paid from blogging.
 I break down more of my favorite ways to monetize a blog here in this guide.